aptima-ai/aptima_framework/docs/ten_framework/ten_packages/python_async_extension.md

 ## Conclusion

-TEN's Python async extension provide a powerful way to handle long-running tasks asynchronously.
+APTIMA's Python async extension provide a powerful way to handle long-running tasks asynchronously.
 By integrating Python’s `asyncio` framework, the extensions ensure that operations such as network calls or file handling are efficient and non-blocking.
-This makes TEN a great choice for building scalable, modular applications with asynchronous capabilities.
+This makes APTIMA a great choice for building scalable, modular applications with asynchronous capabilities.